WingSMC/xenomorph/docs/EXAMPLES.md

 	- `<>` symmetric difference: `(a \ b) + (b \ a)` same as `(a + b) \ (a * b)`
 - `+` concatenation (union for sets)

-The `set` keyword produces and error in declarations but when used on pre-existing types it just creates a new types without the duplicates.
+The `set` keyword produces and error in declarations with duplicates, but when used on pre-existing types it just creates new types without the duplicates.

 ```ts
 type SomeIncorrectSet = set ["axles" "service-request" "axles"] // -> Error